fcrespel/sagdevops-provisioner/README.md

 First, create or add your existing Command Central templates in the `templates/<template-name>` directory.

-Each template directory must contain a `template.yaml` file, and may contain `customize.sh` and `test.sh` scripts that will be executed in this order after installation.
-A `sag-is-server` sample is provided for Integration Server.
+Each template directory must contain a `template.yaml` file, and may contain `preinstall.sh`, `postinstall.sh` and `test.sh` scripts that will be executed in this order during installation.
+Some samples are provided in this repository.

 For more information about Command Central templates, please see the [official documentation](https://documentation.softwareag.com/webmethods/command_central/cce10-5/10-5_Command_Central_webhelp/index.html) and the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-templates) repository.